What is the United States Department of Defense?

 The Pentagon Reservation is located in southeastern Arlington County, Virginia.
 It is between a large man-made lagoon (the Lagoon, formed during construction) and the southeastern corner of Arlington National Cemetery.
 The northeastern and eastern facades have unobstructed views of the Monumental Core of the Nation’s Capital across the Potomac River.

 Also, The Pentagon’s relatively low profile permits clear vistas of Washington from the highlands of Arlington National Cemetery.
 The Pentagon is the world’s largest office building by floor area.
-In fact, it has about 6,500,000 square feet, of which 3,700,000 square feet is office space.
+It has about 6,500,000 square feet, of which 3,700,000 square feet is office space.
 In comparison, the Pentagon building is twice the size of the Merchandise Mart in Chicago, Illinois.
 Also, it has three times the floor space of the Empire State Building in New York.

 To learn more, visit the official Department of Defense website.
 The website includes the latest news and issues the department is dealing with.
 Provides a list of all DOD sites and other resources.